anthonygclark/libraries-mk/README.md

 ### libraries-mk

-Note: this is not limited to libraries or anything really, I use it primarily for build and runtime dependencies for C++.
+Note: this is not limited to libraries or anything really, I use it primarily for build and runtime dependencies languages without a builtin package manager or when I have to create large from-scratch runtimes.

 Makefile routines (recipes) for building platform specific external code - without a "package manager".
 This was created to be able to easily track whole-repo dependencies without the need for submodules or relying on package managers to pull external code.